exercism/configlet/README.md

 configlet sync --filepaths
 ```

-(Note that `configlet lint` also produces an error when an exercise has a missing/empty `files` key.)
+(Note that `configlet lint` also produces an error when an exercise has a missing or empty `files` key.)

-To populate empty/missing values of the exercise-level `files` key for every Concept Exercise and Practice Exercise from the patterns in the track-level `files` key:
+To populate empty or missing values of the exercise-level `files` key for every Concept Exercise and Practice Exercise from the patterns in the track-level `files` key:

 ```shell
 configlet sync --filepaths --update